a2roger/backup/w4_data/readme.md

 #### Sketch: **`text`**

 This is a minimal sketch showing how to load text from a file.
+The output is printed to the Processing console (there is no graphical output).

 It uses the `loadStrings()` built-in function to load the lines of the specified file as an array of strings (text):
 ```java
 String[] lines = loadStrings(fn);
 ```